aimementoring/tap-airtable/README.md

 A discovered catalog is output, with a JSON-schema description of each table.
 A source table directly corresponds to a Singer stream.

+The `selected-by-default` fields is used to enable the sync of the tables.
+If set to 'true', all of the tables will be selected in the `properties.json`